 - Can your client further use the image in other projects?

-These are questions that often arise when you want to use stock photos in commissioned work, and sometimes stock photo agency's legal terms are not so straightforward about this.
+These are questions that often arise when you want to use stock photos in commissioned work, and sometimes a stock photo agency's legal terms are not so straightforward about this.

 Here we cover all details about image licensing and its uses in client work.
 If you have any doubts, find them explained next:

 - The image must be part of a design – Royalty Free images can be used in content that will be then sold to a client (who must be the end-user), as long as you make them part of your design, be it cropping or resizing them, correcting or modifying colors or elements, overlaying text, etc. And then deliver the design containing them to the end user.

 But you may NEVER sell, redistribute or gift the plain image, just as it was downloaded from the source to anyone.
 This is specifically forbidden, and doing it would be major copyright and licensing infringement.

 - The design must be for one end customer – Standard license lets you use the image in design for one end customer.
-If you want to use the photo in serial-produced content you will then put up for sale, you need an Extended license.
+If you want to use the photo in serial-produced content you will then put it up for sale, you need an Extended license.

-- Always check the specific license agreement of the stock agency where you got the image from.
+- Always check the specific license agreement of the stock agency which you got the image from.
 If you are not sure about it, ask the stock agency!

 Depends: who bought the image?
 Royalty Free license grants usage rights to the person who purchased the license, and only to that person.
 Most agencies coincide at this point.

 If you made the purchase, then you own the photo.
 As said above, you can still use it in a design for a paying client.
 The client might own the specific design they paid for, but they do not own the image in it.